Jorge Sastre

 4) Obtaining the first theorem, as far as we know, of development of matrix functions in non-hermitian matrix polynomials series (Laguerre matrix polynomial series): that was the subject of my PhD Thesis.

-Jorge Sastre also studied computer music and music composition and has composed pieces for orchestra, ensemble and soloists.
+Jorge Sastre is also a member of the Computer Music Project from Roger B. Dannenberg.
+He studied computer music and music composition and has composed pieces for orchestra, ensemble and soloists.
 Many of them have been composed using Sastre’s library for atonal aleatoric music composition that he has written for the book “Algorithmic Composition” from M. Simoni and R.B.
 Dannenberg during his research visits to Carnegie Mellon University and another of his research interests is the Music Technology, see Soundcool project.